freeCodeCamp/freeCodeCamp/curriculum/challenges/spanish/02-javascript-algorithms-and-data-structures/regular-expressions/match-characters-that-occur-zero-or-more-times.spanish.md

     testString: 'assert(result[0].length === 16, "Your regex <code>chewieRegex</code> should match 16 characters.");'
   - text: Tu expresión regular debe coincidir con <code>&quot;Aaaaaaaaaaaaaaaa&quot;</code> .
     testString: 'assert(result[0] === "Aaaaaaaaaaaaaaaa", "Your regex should match <code>"Aaaaaaaaaaaaaaaa"</code>.");'
   - text: 'Tu expresión regular no debe coincidir con ningún carácter en <code>&quot;He made a fair move.
-Screaming about it can&#39;t help you.&quot;</code> '
+Screaming about it can&#39;t help you.&quot;</code>'
     testString: 'assert(!"He made a fair move.
 Screaming about it can\"t help you.".match(chewieRegex), "Your regex should not match any characters in <code>"He made a fair move.
 Screaming about it can&#39t help you."</code>");'
-  - text: &quot;Tu expresión regular no debe coincidir con ningún carácter en <code>&quot;Let him have it.
-It&#39;s not wise to upset a Wookiee.&quot;</code> '
+  - text: 'Tu expresión regular no debe coincidir con ningún carácter en <code>&quot;Let him have it.
+It&#39;s not wise to upset a Wookiee.&quot;</code>'
     testString: 'assert(!"Let him have it.
 It\"s not wise to upset a Wookiee.".match(chewieRegex), "Your regex should not match any characters in <code>"Let him have it.
 It&#39s not wise to upset a Wookiee."</code>");'

 ```